exploratory-io/book/tutorials/quick-start.md

 This 'ymd' function is one of the date / time parsing functions from R package called 'lubridate', which parses the incoming data with an assumption that the data is presented in an order of Year, Month, and Day, and convert to 'Date' data type appropriately.

-Note that, 'Date' is a data type for date data that doesn't contain Time information.
-What about Time?
+Note that, 'Date' is a data type for date data that includes only Date information, such as Year, Month, and Day.
+What about Time, such as hours, minutes, and seconds?
 Well, there is another data type called, 'POSIXct', which can hold both Date and Time information.

 You can see more details about the function by clicking on 'Show (or Hide) Doc' button.